Last Updated 8/25/2021

-To help ensure that plans offered in the Marketplaces serve the needs of enrollees, the ACA requires that plans sold on the Exchanges must maintain a provider network that is “sufficient in numbers and types of providers, including providers that specialize in mental health and substance abuse services, to assure that all services will be accessible without unreasonable delay.”
+To help ensure that plans offered in the Marketplaces serve the needs of enrollees, the ACA requires that plans must maintain a provider network that is “sufficient in numbers and types of providers, including providers that specialize in mental health and substance abuse services, to assure that all services will be accessible without unreasonable delay.”
 In 2017 the administration proposed deferring to states’ interpretation on network adequacy standards and the oversight of it.

-In 2013, the Regulatory Framework (B) Task Force was charged to review NAIC existing models related to health insurance to determine whether they needed to be amended in consideration of all changes made by the ACA.
+NAIC Activity: In 2013, the Regulatory Framework (B) Task Force was charged to review existing NAIC model laws related to health insurance to determine whether they needed to be amended in consideration of all changes made by the ACA.
 Revising the original Managed Care Plan Network Adequacy Model Act (#74) became a priority for regulators, carriers, and consumers after the NAIC learned that the federal Center for Consumer Information and Insurance Oversight (CCIIO) was considering adopting regulations to establish federal network adequacy standards-a possible one-size-fits-all national standard.
 NAIC membership believed a federal one-size-fits-all national standard would not benefit consumers or health carriers and state insurance regulators are best positioned to balance cost, access and geographic considerations when developing network adequacy standards.

 In March 2014, the Regulatory Framework (B) Task Force established the Network Adequacy Model Review (B) Subgroup.
 The full NAIC membership adopted the Subgroup’s revisions to Model #74, now called the Health Benefit Plan Network Access and Adequacy Model Act, at the 2015 Fall National Meeting.